JZ2803/api-webserver/README.md

     activities: Mapped[List['Activity']] = relationship(back_populates='user', cascade='all, delete')
     ```

 ## R8 Explain how to use this application’s API endpoints.
+Each endpoint should be explained, including the following data for each endpoint: HTTP verb, Path or route, Any required body or header data, Response. <a id="r8"></a>

 ### Users